maarten-pennings/mRPM/arduino/README.md

 ### Download and install Arduino for ESP8266
 There is an official [Arduino web page](http://www.arduinesp.com/getting-started) explaining how to use the ESP8266 with the Arduino IDE.
-However, it uses a bare ESP8266 module; this project uses an ESP8266 module on a so-called nodemcu board (basically adding a USB to UART bridge).
+However, it uses a bare ESP8266 module; this project uses an ESP8266 module on a so-called nodemcu board (basically adding a USB to UART bridge and a 5V to 3V3 voltage converter).
 This nodemcu specific [instructables](http://www.instructables.com/id/Quick-Start-to-Nodemcu-ESP8266-on-Arduino-IDE/) guide might be more appropriate.

 In either case